onewelcome/identity-cloud-documentation/docs/products/access/release-notes/index.md

 ### Improvements
 * We improved the security of our session cookies by adding a `__Host` prefix to them.

+  We included both the legacy and the new secure cookies for existing customers to keep the existing sessions.

+  The legacy cookies can be disabled in the Access Admin, by going to `Configuration` → `System` → `Cookies` and turning off the `Add fallback cookie` option.

 ### Bug Fix
 * Logout and session related exceptions are now handled gracefully.